yeliheng/EventBus/README.md

 This project uses the singleton event bus pattern, and you can call `EventBus.getInstance()` anywhere in the project to get the bus instance, or you can create a global instance for easy access.
 Event registration can be registered on demand or can be managed in the same location.

 If you have the lifecycle requirements, please call the `EventBus.getInstance().unregister(this)` method to unregister the event when the object is destroyed.

+When using the Spring/SpringBoot framework, EventBus will automatically scan the beans and register them as event subscribers, without the need for manual management of event subscribers.

 There are also some [examples](./src/test/java/com/yeliheng/eventbus/EventBusBasicTest.java).